jakhax/little_novek_computer/README.md

 - Help interns learn a few things about computers.
 - Interview problem for embedded engineers prospect.

-The emulator runs on an ESP8266, instructions are sent to the VM at runtime via UART.
+The virtual machine runs on an ESP8266, instructions are sent to the VM at runtime via UART.

 ## Examples / Solutions